This post may contain affiliate links. Please read our disclosure policy.

 • Adapted From a Reader Favorite.
 If you loved my Kung Pao Chicken, then you’ll also adore this quick and easy shrimp stir-fry, which is based on that recipe!

 • Shrimp: An Under-Appreciated Protein Option.
-I love shrimp, but sometimes I kind of forget about it when I’m planning my meals for the week.
-Really, though, shrimp should rank right up there with weeknight stalwarts like chicken breast and ground beef—they’re high in protein, low in calories, and everyone loves ‘em.
+Sometimes I kind of forget about shrimp when I’m planning my meals for the week.
+Really, though, shrimp ranks right up there with weeknight stalwarts like chicken and ground beef—high in protein, low in calories, and everyone loves ‘em.
 Just like my Shrimp Fried Rice and Shrimp Tacos, this kung pao shrimp recipe is a healthy dinner you can whip up in minutes.

 • It’s Versatile.
 As written, this kung pao shrimp is served over rice.
 However!
 As with my Bang Bang Shrimp, you can definitely tuck these juicy, spicy shrimp into tortillas and make them into tacos (see my Bang Bang Shrimp Tacos), or spoon the stir-fry into sturdy lettuce leaves a la my Lettuce Wraps, or serve them with noodles like another Chinese favorite, Chicken Chow Mein.